“DIVORCE MEDIATION: A kinder, gentler way to separate.”

 I have experience mediating disputes.
 In law school, I trained with the San Diego Mediation Center.
 I was a volunteer mediation for the San Diego Superior Court, mediating small claims disputes for 3 years.
 In addition, I was one of the first mediators for SquareTrade, a online dispute resolution company.
 In fact, I participated in the launch of online dispute resolution services, mediating thousands of conflicts arising out of eBay transactions.

 I have also trained intensively under Forrest Mosten, a pioneer divorce mediator and teacher in 2005, and again in September 2015.
 I am currently a Daily Settlement Officer in the Los Angeles County Family Court, where I volunteer as mediator for family law cases.

 After almost 20 years of litigation, my heart goes out to the many brave souls whose paths have crossed mine during their times of need.
 I hope that I can truly help everyone who comes to see me.
-Not every case is right for mediation.
-But then again, not every case is right for litigation.
+Not every case is right for mediation, but more cases deserve mediation over litigation.
 If you have a choice, I would advise you to give mediation a try.
 You always have a choice.
 Choose wisely.

 Kelly Chang Rickert